-The Enterprise Committee has the purpose of encouraging entrepreneurship and business innovation initiatives related to the objects of the company.
+The Enterprise Committee has the purpose of encouraging entrepreneurship and business innovation initiatives related to the objectives of the company.

-The purpose of the Enterprise Committee is for encouraging entrepreneurship and business innovation initiatives related to the objects of i4is.
+The purpose of the Enterprise Committee is to encourage entrepreneurship and business innovation initiatives related to the objectives of i4is.
 The committee is currently chaired by Stefan Zeidler.
 Other members of the committee include Bill Cress and Sam Harrison, all of which have run many non-profit or for-profit companies of their own.

 The inspiration for this committee derives from the exemplary efforts of Frederick Terman whilst in Stanford in the 1940s, where he encouraged students to form their own companies and personally invested in many of them, resulting in firms such as Litton Industries, Varian Associates and Hewlett-Packard, which helped to kick-start Silicon Valley.
 We intend to adopt a similar model and to invest in anyone that has a good idea, and the enthusiasm and work ethic to make it successful, and where that product relates to the mission of i4is.
 We aim to become an incubator of new startups.